 All our fees and charges for investors can be viewed here.

 Yes, Fundaztic has the full authority on behalf of our investors to pursue recovery actions from defaulted Issuers through suitable actions permissible by the laws including suit towards bankruptcy.

 Yes, Fundaztic reports all our issuer’s repayment status to all THREE credit bureaus in Malaysia.
 I.e. Credit Bureau Malaysia, CTOS and RAMCI.

 Should the Issuer wish to repay a Funding early and end the Funding Contract, they may do so, but they must repay the entire Funding Amount.
-The Issuer can do so by giving Peoplender fifteen (15) Business Days prior written notice in respect thereof and repaying the full Funding Amount that the Issuer owes to the Investors under the Funding Contracts in respect of the Funding.
+The Issuer can do so by giving Peoplender Sdn.
+Bhd. a notice in writing fifteen (15) Business Days prior and repaying the full Funding Amount that the Issuer owes to the Investors under the Funding Contracts in respect of the Funding.
 Peoplender Sdn Bhd shall grant the issuer a rebate on interest upon such early repayment based on the formula below: –